Thomas S. Lovering: Biography

+Lovering was born on April 9th, 1896 in St. Paul, Minnesota.

-During WW I, Thomas S. Lovering volunteered for the U.S. Navy and was trained as a naval aviator, but the war ended before he was assigned to combat duty.
-In 1919 he matriculated at the University of Minnesota School of Mines, where he graduated in 1922 with an E.M. (engineer of mines) degree.
+During World War I, Lovering volunteered for the U.S. Navy and was trained as a naval aviator, but the war ended before he was assigned to combat duty.
+In 1919, he matriculated at the University of Minnesota School of Mines, where he graduated in 1922 with an E.M. (engineer of mines) degree.
 He then became a graduate student in geology at the University of Minnesota.
-There he graduated in 1923 with an M.S. in geology and in 1924 with a Ph.D. in economic geology.
+There, he graduated in 1923 with an M.S. in geology and in 1924 with a Ph.D. in economic geology.
 At the University of Minnesota, he learned from his professors Frank F. Grout and John W. Gruner about the hydrothermal processes that form ores.

 For the academic year 1924–1925, Lovering was an instructor in the University of Arizona's department of geology.

-In 1925 he joined the U.S. Geological Survey (USGS) to do research, under the supervision of Bert Sylvenus Butler (1877–1960), on mining districts in Colorado's Front Range.
-In 1934 Lovering resigned from the USGS and became an associate professor in the University of Michigan's department of geology and mineralogy.
+In 1925, he joined the U.S. Geological Survey (USGS) to do research, under the supervision of Bert Sylvenus Butler (1877–1960), on mining districts in Colorado's Front Range.
+In 1934, Lovering resigned from the USGS and became an associate professor in the University of Michigan's department of geology and mineralogy.
 From 1934 to 1942 he performed extensive laboratory investigations as a professor and during the summers he worked in Colorado for the USGS by investigating mining districts and participating in regional mapping projects in geology.

-In 1942 he took a leave of absence from the University of Michigan to rejoin the USGS full-time for war service during WW II.
+In 1942, Lovering took a leave of absence from the University of Michigan to rejoin the USGS full-time for war service during World War II.
 He worked in the USGS's Strategic Minerals Program and produced several reports on ore bodies in Colorado.
-In 1943 Prentice-Hall published his book Minerals in World Affairs, which explains the importance of various essential minerals in terms of utilization, technology, geology, and international distribution.
-After WW II ended, he resumed his professorship at the University of Michigan for the academic year but resigned in 1947 to accept a permanent position in the USGS's Mineral Deposits Branch.
+In 1943, Prentice-Hall published his book Minerals in World Affairs, which explains the importance of various essential minerals in terms of utilization, technology, geology, and international distribution.

+After World War II ended, he resumed his professorship at the University of Michigan for the academic year, but resigned in 1947 to accept a permanent position in the USGS's Mineral Deposits Branch.
 He continued this employment until 1966 when he retired at age 70.

-In retirement he lived in Lakewood, Colorado (near USGS regional headquarters) for about 10 years.
+In retirement, he lived in Lakewood, Colorado (near USGS regional headquarters) for about 10 years.
 During his retirement years, he held an appointment as research professor at the University of Arizona and lectured at the University of Texas at Austin and the University of Utah at Salt Lake City.
 In 1976 he moved from Lakewood, Colorado to Santa Barbara, California, where he became a research associate at the University of California, Santa Barbara.

-Lovering researched geochemistry of wall-rock alterations caused by magmatic hydrothermal effects, as typified in Colorado's Boulder County tungsten and gold district and in Utah's East Tintic mining district.
+Throughout his career, Lovering researched geochemistry of wall-rock alterations caused by magmatic hydrothermal effects, as typified in Colorado's Boulder County tungsten and gold district and in Utah's East Tintic mining district.
 Some of his geological and hydrothermal alteration maps were widely used in Utah by private mining and exploration groups, leading to the discovery of ore deposits and the development of two major new mines.